Jianye-Xu/academic-website/content/authors/admin/_index.md

 ---

 ## About Me
-Jianye Xu is a Ph.D. student in the Department of Computer Science at RWTH Aachen University.
-His research focus on learning and optimization-based multi-agent decision-making and its applications in connected and automated vehicles.
+Hello 👋!
+I'm Jianye, a Ph.D. student at the Chair of Embedded Software (Informatik 11), RWTH Aachen University, supervised by <a href="https://www.unibw.de/cas-en/team/univ-prof-dr-ing-bassam-alrifaee">Prof. Bassam Alrifaee</a>.
+My research focuses on learning and optimization-based multi-agent decision-making and its applications in connected and automated vehicles.
+Specifically, I am interested in the intersection of reinforcement learning and control barrier functions.